-The gross monthly income used in the calculation equals your monthly pay before any taxes or other deductions have been taken out.
+The gross monthly income used in the calculation equals your monthly pay before any deductions for taxes or other items on your paycheck.

-Assume you have a monthly gross income of $3,000.
-You also have an auto loan payment of $440 and a student loan payment of $400.
+Assume your monthly gross income is $3,000.
+You have an auto loan payment of $440 and a student loan payment of $400 each month.
 Calculate your current debt-to-income ratio as follows:

 Divide the total of your monthly payments ($840) into your gross income: